railsuser2014/openobject-doc-book-en/5/index.rst

  sets and individually.
 They have a size, a weight, and a cost.
  OpenERP manages all of this in some rather useful and unique ways.

- Manufacture is the transformation of materials and components, perhaps using measurable resources, into other products and services, adding value to your company on the way.
+ Manufacturing is the transformation of materials and components, perhaps using measurable resources, into other products and services, adding value to your company on the way.

 .. toctree::